oussamaouanane/Stratego/README.md

 ```

 ## License
-Feel free to use the source code if you need something.
+Feel free to use the source code if you need anything.

 [MIT](https://choosealicense.com/licenses/mit/)